General Questions

 Within two years of the effective date of DoDM 8140.03, published on February 15, 2023, all DoD civilians and military service members in cyber work roles under the cybersecurity workforce element must be qualified.
 Within three years of the effective date of DoDM 8140.03 (15 February 2026), all DoD civilians and military service members in work roles under the cybers IT, cyber effects, intelligence (cyber) and cyber enabler workforce elements must be qualified.
 Thereafter, all incumbents and new hires must be trained, qualified in accordance with DoDM 8140.03.

-Can OSD and DoD Components use waivers under the 8140 Workforce Qualification Management Program?
+Can OSD and DoD Components use waivers under the DoD 8140 Cyber Workforce Qualification Program?

 OSD and DoD Component heads, or a delegated authority, may waive the qualification requirements for DoD civilian employees and military service members only under severe operational or personnel constraints.
 Waivers may not exceed six months, except in an emergency situation during a deployment to a combat environment.
 Consecutive waivers for DoD civilian employees and military service members are not authorized.